alexst07/shell-plus-plus/docs/docs/lang-basics.md

 ## Shell commands

-To execute others programs in seti is very similar the way that works others shell languages.
+To execute others programs in shell++ is very similar the way that works others shell languages.

 ### Simple command